thegrumpys/odop/docs/About/userAccounts2.md

 Getting Started page or any of the three spring type pages.
-To establish a free private account, push the "Sign-in" button to the left of the File menu and then use the "Sign up" (Self-Service Registration) feature at the lower right the sign-in page.
+To establish a free private account, push the "Sign-in" button to the left of the File menu and then use the "Sign up" (Self-Service Registration) feature at the lower right of the sign-in page.
 After responding to an activation email message, your account will be ready for immediate sign-in.